Teaching

 Speech processing algorithms are an integral part of many technical devices that are ubiquitous in the lives of many people, like smart phones (e.g. speech recognition and telephony) or hearing aids.

-In this thesis, we will explore ways to improve speech processing by also utilizing visual information especially when the audio signal is severely distorted.
-The major question in this context is, how the information obtained from the two modalities can be combined.
-While there are many sophisticated lip reading algorithms as well as audio-only speech processing algorithms out there, there are only few methods that use information from the one modality to benefit the processing of the other.
+In this thesis, we will explore ways to improve speech processing by also utilizing visual and linguistic information especially when the audio signal is severely distorted.
+The major question in this context is, how the information obtained from the different modalities can be combined.
+While there are many sophisticated lip reading algorithms as well as audio-only speech processing algorithms and a multitude of text LLMs out there, there are only a few methods that use information from the one modality to benefit the processing of the other.
 In this thesis, you will first implement and thoroughly evaluate one or more reference approaches, identifying their strengths and weaknesses.
 Based on this analysis, we will strive for novel ways to improve the performance of theses approaches.

-Basic knowledge of signal processing as well as programming skills, preferably Python or Matlab, are a definite plus.
+Basic knowledge of signal processing as well as programming skills, preferably Python, are a definite plus.

 Contact: Danilo de Oliveira, Prof. Timo Gerkmann